Birdrock/client-javascript/docs/CorevApi.md

   'pretty': "pretty_example", // String | If 'true', then the output is pretty printed.
   'previous': true, // Boolean | Return previous terminated container logs.
 Defaults to false.
   'sinceSeconds': 56, // Integer | A relative time in seconds before the current time from which to show logs.
 If this value precedes the time a pod was started, only logs since the pod start will be returned.
 If this value is in the future, no logs will be returned.
 Only one of sinceSeconds or sinceTime may be specified.
+  'sinceTime': "sinceTime_example", // String | An RFC3339 timestamp from which to show logs.
+If this value precedes the time a pod was started, only logs since the pod start will be returned.
+If this value is in the future, no logs will be returned.
+Only one of sinceSeconds or sinceTime may be specified.
   'tailLines': 56, // Integer | If set, the number of lines from the end of the logs to show.
 If not specified, logs are shown from the creation of the container or sinceSeconds or sinceTime
   'timestamps': true // Boolean | If true, add an RFC3339 or RFC3339Nano timestamp at the beginning of every line of log output.
 Defaults to false.
 };